TassoInMusicProject/tasso-website/analysis/homophony/index.md

 in each work.
 Identification of homophony is done automatically, so the measurements are approximate.
 The click on the percentage for a work to view the homophonic textures highlighted in red on the work pages.
-Raw data for further analysis can be found on the spreadsheet.
+Raw data for further analysis can be found on the spreadsheet:
+<a target="_blank" href="http://bit.ly/tasso-homophony">http://bit.ly/tasso-homophony</a>.

 The algroithm to identify homophonic regions in the music: first identify sonorities containing three or more simultaneous note